SQL Server backup to Azure with SqlBak

 You go on your backup schedule and add a new backup destination or replace the one you already had.

-In case you encounter difficulties setting these up, you will conveniently find guidelines for these right above the fields, in the form of links which will take you to Microsoft’s official documentation pages.
+In case you encounter difficulties setting these up, you will conveniently find guidelines for these right above the fields, in the form of links that will take you to Microsoft’s official documentation pages.

 The Path input field will allow you to set choose a folder from your Azure Container where you want those backups to be stored.